hemantksingh/messup-learn/practice/Roles and Hiring.md

 ### How do you gather information?

-* **Active lsitening** - During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about others
+* **Active listening** - During a conversation, you can adopt Chris Voss's [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about others
   * Use labels to dig deep into a persons core emotional drives
     * It looks like
     * It sounds like